zhangjiekui/docext/README.md

 ### Models with OLLAMA

-Install [ollama](https://ollama.com/download) in your machine and download the checkpoint `ollama pull llama3.2-vision`.
+1. Install [ollama](https://ollama.com/download) in your machine.
+2. Download the checkpoint `ollama pull llama3.2-vision`.
-Right now, docext only supports llama3.2-vision model with ollama.
+3. Run the following command to start the ollama server.

 ```bash
 # You can use the ollama server running on your local machine or any other machine.